 Step 3: Find Your Platform#

-Signs indicate direction by final station name:
+Signs show the direction by the final station name.
+For example:

-- Line 2 toward “Anthoupoli” = north
+- Line 2 toward “Anthoupoli” = heading north

 Step 4: Board and Ride#